 Sunset and a glass of wine on Lycabettus with panoramic views

-If you took my advice and went in Kolonaki, just by walking around you will most probably run into the Funicular that climbs up on the Lycabettus Hill.
+If you took my advice and went to Kolonaki, just by walking around you will most probably run into the Funicular that climbs up on the Lycabettus Hill.

 And if you’re here, don’t think too much and hop on, especially if it’s close to sunset, the 7 EUR for a round trip will sure pay off.
 You should know also that the funicular runs every 30 min and on top, you’ll find a bar, a restaurant and a small church that also hosts weddings (there was one actually when we went).

-If you go for sunset, the view will be absolutely stunning and you can treat yourself with a glass of wine with a view, just be aware that you will most certainly find a crowd waiting for the same thing as you.
+If you go for sunset, the view will be absolutely stunning and you can treat yourself to a glass of wine with a view, just be aware that you will most certainly find a crowd waiting for the same thing as you.

 You’re in Greece, don’t forget that!
 And of course, the food here is divine and the portions are huge, so you don’t have to worry about being hungry.